-At WiderFunnel, our retainer clients are currently experiencing an ROI range of 400% to 1400%.
-That’s right, 400% is the bottom end of the spectrum.
+At WiderFunnel, on average, our clients see a Return on Investment (ROI) of 945%.
 How many other investments can you make with that kind of a return?

 When I released my book, You Should Test That!, I included a chapter with tips on how to be an effective Strategic Marketing Optimization Champion.
 One reader told me that she’d spent many years acquiring the tactics to be a great corporate marketer, and here I am just giving this knowledge away.
 So, take this advice for what it’s worth.

 How to be a marketing optimization champion